Site-Marker/multicamera-app/README.md

 ## Overview

 This is a react native app for taking multiple pictures.\
-Users can create enter the camera view - start taking pictures and toggle the map view to get context on their location.\
+Users can create enter the camera view - start taking pictures and view those pictures.\
 Currently, **you have a bare-bones react native typescript/nativewind app.**

-**We want the ability for users to take multiple pictures in a single session - view those pictures - and toggle the map to see what their current location is.**\
+**We want the ability for users to take multiple pictures in a single session and be able to view those pictures.**\

 * **Tech Stack:**
     * [Expo](https://expo.dev/)